 Soul mimosas.
 A place to pause.
 Muse.
 Savor refreshment.

-Watch for compelling photos.
-Glimpses of nature and surprising ways it brings us news of its Maker.
-Music with readings.
-Creativity prompts.
-Guided meditations, prayers, and book reviews.
+Watch for glimpses of nature and surprising ways it brings us news of its Maker.
+Music.
+Occasional guided meditations and prayers.

 How it might help

 You work hard.
-You juggle more balls with each change you and your loved ones encounter.
-Each alteration in health, or career.
-Each learning curve technology imposes on already-full days.
+You juggle more balls with each change you and your loved ones encounter, each alteration in health or career.
+Each learning curve technology imposes upon our already-full days.

 Let’s help each other dial back urgency.
 Tune out clamor.
 Make time to immerse in God, and emerge refreshed.